 Your undergraduate degree study options

-If you choose full-time study, you’ll study 3 or 4 units per semester and have a definitive endpoint to your course, helping you to plan for the future.
+If you choose full-time study, you’ll study 3 or 4 units per semester and have a definitive endpoint to your course.
 You can complete most bachelor degrees in 3 or 4 years of full-time study.

 Flexible degrees